The Sign of the Four: Plot

-Many years later, Small learned that Major Sholto and Captain Morstan had lost much money at cards.
-Small saw his chance, and made a deal with the officers; Sholto would recover the treasure, and in return send a boat to pick up Morstan, Small and the Sikhs so they could all meet and divide it.
+Some years later, Small learned that Major Sholto and Captain Morstan, who were guards at the convict barracks, had lost money playing cards.
+Small saw his chance, and made a deal with the officers; Sholto would recover the treasure, and in return send a boat to pick up Morstan, Small, and the Sikhs so they could all meet and divide it.
 However, Sholto stole the treasure for himself, returning to England after inheriting a fortune from his uncle.
 Morstan went after Sholto but never returned, and Small vowed vengeance against Sholto.
-Four years later, Small escaped prison with the help of an islander named Tonga, whose life Small had once saved.
+Four years later, Small escaped prison with the help of Tonga, an islander whose life he had once saved.
 It was the news of this escape that shocked Sholto into his fatal illness.
-Small arrived too late to hear of the treasure's location, but left the note in the room anyway.
-When Bartholomew found the treasure, Small only planned to steal it; however, a miscommunication led Tonga to kill Bartholomew before Small could stop him.
-Small decides the treasure brings nothing but bad luck to anyone who has it; to Achmed and Bartholomew, death; to Major Sholto, fear and guilt; and for Small himself, penal servitude for life.
+Small arrived too late to hear of the treasure's location, but left the note in the room anyway as revenge for the treatment of himself and the Sikhs.
+When Bartholomew eventually found the treasure, Small only planned to steal it; however, a miscommunication led Tonga to kill Bartholomew before Small could stop him.
+Small decides the treasure brings nothing but bad luck to anyone who has it; to Achmet and Bartholomew, death; to Major Sholto, fear and guilt; and for Small himself, penal servitude for life.

-Mary is left with no treasure, save the pearls; however, she and Watson have fallen in love over the course of the adventure.
-Watson reveals to Holmes that he has proposed to her and that she has accepted, much to Holmes' annoyance.
+Mary is left with no treasure, save the pearls; however, she and Watson have fallen in love over the course of the adventure, and the loss of the treasure has removed any barriers there might have been between them.
+Watson reveals that he has proposed to Mary and that she has accepted, much to the annoyance of Holmes.